SheepTester/longer-tweets/_drafts/ucsd-schedule-of-classes.md

 Every course in the schedule of classes has a 6-digit section ID.
 My guess is that this originates from the course enrollment process back in the days before the internet, where the Schedule of Classes was a booklet that had to be purchased each quarter from the Bookstore.

 Starting around Fall 2019 into 2020, sections started getting section IDs with fewer than 6 digits.
 I initially thought this was bad data, but it turned out that the section IDs overflowed in [Winter 2020's CSE 299](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=WI20&tabNum=tabs-crs&courses=CSE%20299), with its [section 004 having ID 1](https://courses.ucsd.edu/coursemain.aspx?section=1).
-One must assume that section 003 was 999999, but they deleted it—perhaps it caused issues because the value was used as a placeholder.
+One must assume that section 003 was 999999, but they deleted it—perhaps it caused issues because the value had traditionally been used as a placeholder.

 <!-- // oh ok that's because their section IDs overflowed
 // yeah this is section 1: https://courses.ucsd.edu/coursemain.aspx?section=1 (WI20 page 232, CSE 299) -->